ical4j/ical4j/README.md

     - [Redistribution][]

 ## Introduction

+iCal4j is a Java library used to read and write iCalendar data streams as defined in [RFC2445].
+The iCalendar standard provides a common data format used to store information about calendar-specific data such as events, appointments, to-do lists, etc. All of the popular calendaring tools, such as Lotus Notes, Outlook and Apple's iCal also support the iCalendar standard.

  - For a concise description of the goals and directions of iCal4j please take a look at the [open issues](https://github.com/ical4j/ical4j/issues).